 Born: Buffalo, N.Y., U.S.

 Rothenberg was born in Buffalo in 1945 and received her BFA from Cornell University.
 She has exhibited all over the world at institutions such as the Albright-Knox Art Gallery, the Whitney Museum of American Art, the Stedelijk Museum in Amsterdam, the Los Angeles County Museum of Art and The Phillips Collection.
-Rothenberg lives and works in New Mexico with her husband, the celebrated sculptor Bruce Nauman.
+Rothenberg lived and worked in New Mexico with her husband, the celebrated sculptor Bruce Nauman.